 This article answers all these questions and explains how to tickle a dog.

 Can dogs be ticklish?

 In 1897, psychologists G. Stanley Hall and Arthur Allin took to The American Journal of Psychology and coined not one, but two excellent new words to describe the sensation of being tickled.
 The first, knismesis, is the sensation of very light tickling which gives us goosebumps.
 For example, knismesis is feeling when an insect lands on our skin and makes our skin tickle and twitch.
 Importantly, knismesis doesn’t make us laugh.

 The second kind of tickle sensation is gargalesis (I told you these words were good!).
 Gargalesis, or heavy tickling, is the feeling when fingertips dig into our ribs or the soles of our feet and reduce us to hopeless laughter.

 Can you tickle a dog?

 In fact it’s easy to imagine how that tickly sensation would be an advantage.
 An insect landing on the skin, or parasites like fleas, can be detected and brushed or scratched away.
 But as far as we know, dogs don’t experience gargalesis in response to a vigorous tickle attempt from their human.

-So we’ve ruled out making your dog laugh, but we’ve still got knismesis (light tickling), so let’s look some more at that.
+We’ve ruled out the gargalesis response in dogs.
+But we’ve still got knismesis (light tickling), so let’s look some more at that.
 Can all dogs feel it, and do they like it?

 So some dogs might not be ticklish at all.
 Others might twitch at the lightest touch.
 And still others will fall anywhere in between.